HerrSchmieroel/Lock_Screen_Console/README.md

 # How to download?

-## You can download the exe [here](https://github.com/HerrSchmieroel/Lock_Screen_Console/releases/tag/exe) after that just start the program.
+## Currently you can't download an exe i will trying to add an exe in the future.

 # Want the password?